abhiabhi0/obsidan-programmerCave/LLD/08 - Creational Design Patterns - Prototype, Factory Method and Abstract Factory.md

 <mark class="hltr-o">existing object and avoiding dependencies on the class of the object that needs to be cloned</mark>.

 **Factory**
-- is a creational design pattern that can be used to create objects without specifying the exact class of the object that will be created.
+- is a creational design pattern that can be <mark class="hltr-g">used to create objects without specifying the exact class of the object that will be created</mark>.
 - The pattern is used to avoid dependencies on the class of the object that needs to be created.

 ---